Skip to content

 Congress is unlikely, however, to discontinue granting U.S. identity to persons born in a territory unless it decides to make the territory a nation.
 Unincorporated territories are territories that Congress has not yet decided to make States and can make nations.
 Granting citizenship by law in an unincorporated territory makes nationhood possible.

-The Justice Department used the example of the Commonwealth of the Philippines to explain this to the court.
-Congress discontinued the granting of U.S. nationality in the Commonwealth in making the islands an independent country.
+The Justice Department used the example of the Commonwealth of the Philippines to explain this to the court; Congress discontinued the granting of U.S. nationality to Filipinos when the Philippines became an independent country.

 1. By definitions of Un-Incorporated and Incorporated Territories, for what I have read, Puerto Rico STOPPED been an Un-Incorporated Territury AFTER Congress STARTED INCLUDING Puerto Rico in all kind of thing LIMITED for States and Incorporated Territories.
 In essence, Puerto Rico by ACTION of the US CONGRESS has become an Incorporated Territory DE FACTO.
 I am NO lawyer but I believe I am right.
 Would love to hear from some lawyers . . .